 The idea is simple – artists post images of work they are willing to sell for up to £200 (not including postage/shipping) using #artistsupportpledge.
 Every time they sell £1,000 of work, they buy £200 of work from another maker or artist.
 The @artistssupportpledge Instagram account has simple guidance on how to participate!

-We spoke to a couple of Fife based artists that are participating in the movement and asked them to share their experiences.
+We spoke to four Fife-based artists that are participating in the movement and asked them to share their experiences.

 Roslyln Leitch Jewellery